nopnop2002/esp-idf-bluetooth-remote/README.md

 -  Remote device address
 	Each device has a unique Remote device address.
-	I think you can use this to communicate with specific devices.
+	I think we can use this address to communicate with specific devices.
 	But I don't know how.
 	```
 	I (3432) GATT_CLIENT: AB Shutter3